jvance963/Express-App/proposal/proposal.md

 <h2>REACH</h2>

-I am going to want to create a user, a "jobber" (to respond to the job).
-I will also want to create a signup page and I think that is it for now.
+<p>I am going to want to create a user, a "jobber" (to respond to the job).
+I will also want to create a signup page and I think that is it for now.</p>